Business Administration Courses

 Offered: as needed

 Practical written business communications – letters, memoranda, reports, proposals, and resumes.
 One hour of CAC lab per week at discretion of instructor.
-Creditable to one program only: Business, English, or Mass Communications
+Creditable to one program only: Business Administration, English, or Communication and Media

 Offered: as needed